 50 things you need to know before traveling to Spain

-Spain is one of the world’s biggest tourist destinations for many years now.
-People come to Spain looking for its extraordinary culture and history together with amazing beaches on the south, delicious food, and inviting weather.
-In this post, we will explore everything you need to know before traveling to Spain.
+Spain has been one of the world’s most prominent tourist destinations for many years now.
+People come to Spain looking for its extraordinary culture and history, together with amazing beaches in the south, delicious food, and inviting weather.

-From the best destinations to the costs of traveling in Spain, from the history, culture and what to eat, to travel safety and how to travel within Spain, this list of 50 travel tips will make your Spain trip an experience to remember.
+This post will explore everything you need to know before traveling to Spain.
+From the best destinations to the costs of traveling in Spain, from the history, culture, and what to eat, to travel safety and how to travel within Spain, this list of 50 travel tips will make your Spain trip an experience to remember.

 Spain and the Locals

 #1 The kingdom of Spain, as it’s officially known, used to be separated kingdoms and only united after the 15th century.
-Today, it’s divided into 17 autonomous regions (15 on the mainland and the Balearic and Canary Islands), and the referred enclaves of Ceuta and Melilla in North Africa.
+Today, it’s divided into 17 autonomous regions (15 on the mainland and the Balearic and Canary Islands) and the referred enclaves of Ceuta and Melilla in North Africa.

-#2 Despite being a developed and peaceful country, these divisions are still very strong in Spain today, with independence claims in several autonomous regions, particularly in Catalonia and the Basque Country.
+#2 Despite being a developed and peaceful country, these divisions are still very strong in Spain today, with independence claims in several autonomous regions, particularly Catalonia and the Basque Country.

 What to do in the Basque country, Spain

 #4 Spanish is the second most spoken language in the world, with more than 406 million native speakers, it comes slightly ahead of English and only after Chinese.
-However, in Spain, the official language is Castilian Spanish, with the regional languages Catalan, Basque and Galician all having official status.
+However, in Spain, the official language is Castilian Spanish, with the regional languages Catalan, Basque, and Galician all having official status.

 Where to go in Spain